+Europe

-From Europe there are the living theories from Croatian educational researchers being supported by Dr. Branko Bognar, the Head of Pedagogy at the Josip Strossmayer University in Osijek.
-Working with his colleague Zovko they focus on Pupils as action researchers: improving something important in our lives (Bognar & Zovko, 2008).
+From Europe there are the living theories from Croatian educational researchers being supported by Branko Bognar, the Head of Pedagogy at the Josip Strossmayer University in Osijek.
+He has co-written Pupils as Action Researchers: Improving Something Important in our Lives (Bognar & Zovko, 2008).
 They point out that although an increasing number of teachers carry out action research inquiries in their educational practice, the role of pupils and students is not still sufficiently explored.
-Holding firm to the value that pupils should be equal participants, they explored the possibility of pupils becoming fully-fledged action researchers.
-With the help of video-data from classrooms, and with evidence in the pupils’ voices they explain how ten-year old pupils take over the whole processes of action research themselves.
-This has also been shown to be possible with 6 year olds in Mounter’s (2007) action research.
-Bognar’s and Zovko’s research took place in a child-oriented school whose main purpose was the development of the creative potentials of all participants.
+Holding firm to the value that pupils should be equal participants, Bognar and Zovko explore the possibility of pupils becoming fully fledged action researchers.
+With the help of video-data from classrooms, and with evidence from the pupils’ voices, they explain how 10-year-old pupils take over the processes of action research themselves.
+This has also been shown to be possible with six-year-olds in Mounter’s (2007) action research.
+Bognar and Zovko’s research took place in a child-oriented school whose main purpose was the development of the creative potentials of all participants.
 In their inquiry the pupils determined their own challenges with the aim of improving something important in their own lives.
 Bognar and Zovko show that action research is meaningful when students engage with it on their own terms, on the basis of their own needs, interests and self-chosen values.

-Also from Europe we have the living theories being developed and supported by Dr. Margaret Farren and Yvonne Crotty of Dublin City University.
-Farren’s (2005) Doctoral thesis on How Can I Create A Pedagogy Of The Unique Through A Web Of Betweenness?, examines the growth of her educational knowledge and the development of her practice, as higher education educator, over six years of self-study.
+Also from Europe we have the living theories being developed and supported by Margaret Farren and Yvonne Crotty of Dublin City University.
+Farren’s doctoral thesis, “How can I Create a Pedagogy of the Unique Through a Web of Betweenness?”
+(2005), examines the growth of her educational knowledge and the development of her practice as higher education educator, over six years of self-study.
 The thesis explains the evolution of her educational influence in her own learning, the learning of others and in the education of social formations.
-Farren and I agree that by the education of social formations we include the meanings of living values that carry hope for the future of humanity more fully, in the rules and processes that govern its social organization.
+Farren and I agree that by the education of social formations we include the meanings of living values that carry hope for the future of humanity more fully, in the rules and processes that govern its social organisation

-In her paper, Through the enlightened eye and I – am I bringing creativity and visual literacy into Higher Level Education?
-An introduction to the Special Issue on Digital Creativity in the Workplace, Crotty (2011) discusses what she means by visual narratives.
-She shows how her learning in School and Higher Education has shaped her teaching and explains the importance of emotions in teaching and learning and how this has influenced her emerging pedagogy.
+In her paper, “Through the Enlightened Eye and I – Am I Bringing Creativity and Visual Literacy into Higher Level Education?”, Crotty (2011) discusses what she means by visual narratives.
+She shows how her learning in school and higher education has shaped her teaching and explains the importance of emotions in teaching and learning and how these have influenced her emerging pedagogy.

-Crotty describes the Masters programme at Dublin City University and how she supports students on the M.Sc. in Education and Training Management programme.
+Crotty describes the Masters programme at Dublin City University and how she supports students on the MSc in Education and Training Management programme.
 The 2011 special issue of the Educational Journal of Living Theories comprises four papers by students supported by Crotty.
-The papers show the values, ethos and spirit of the course she runs and the influence of her own research in introducing creativity and visual literacy into Higher Education Studies for practicing educators.
-I do urge you to access the special issue of the Educational Journal of Living Theories (Crotty, 2011) as it shows the originality and significance of the research being support by Crotty and Farren at Dublin City University’s Centre for Workplace Learning and e-Innovation (http://cwlel.dcu.ie/) with great potential for the development of cooperative enquiries to develop our mutual research interests.
+The papers show the values, ethos and spirit of the course she runs and the influence of her own research in introducing creativity and visual literacy into higher education studies for practicing educators.
+I do urge you to access the special issue of the Educational Journal of Living Theories (Crotty, 2011) as it shows the originality and significance of the research being support by Crotty and Farren at Dublin City University’s Centre for Workplace Learning and e-Innovation with great potential for the development of cooperative enquiries to develop our mutual research interests.